As noted in Chapter 1, GENTRA is equipped with three user-interfaces:

 Figure 2.7: Data for isothermal particles

-The drag coefficient (which is responsible for the exchange of momentum between the disperse and the continuous phase) can be specified in one of two ways:-
+The drag coefficient (which is responsible for the exchange of momentum between the disperse and the continuous phase) can be specified in one of three ways:-

 GRND1 (or -10120.)